 - Identifying and assessing all hazards in the workplace

 - Determining which PPE is appropriate to combat these hazards

 - Providing such PPE to employees and training them on the proper use

 Failing to take these steps – and take this responsibility seriously – could put employers and their companies at risk.
 They could face financial penalties and citations for violating OSHA’s policies.

 However, those are not the only consequences employers could face.
 There are many cases where employees can take legal action against their employers if they do not provide the proper PPE.
 For example, if the contract or employment agreement addresses PPE, employers could face claims that they breached the contract.
 Moreover, the risk of these types of lawsuits seems to be increasing as employee concerns increase.

-A recent report indicated that the increased focus on PPE will continue in 2021.
+A recent report indicated that the increased focus on PPE will continue well beyond the Covid crisis.
 There are two specific reasons why PPE will remain in the spotlight in the construction industry:

 - Renewed focus on workplace safety: Even as vaccinations become widely available, PPE and workplace safety will still be a primary concern for both California employees and employers.

 - Increases in wearable PPE: The concept of wearable PPE has been a point of interest in the construction industry for some time.
 These devices help identify hazards and prevent workplace injuries, which remain a critical risk in this line of work.
 More and more wearable devices are becoming accessible, and employers must carefully consider how they will implement this form of PPE into their workplace.